 An introduction to the main questions raised by philosophers concerning knowledge of human nature and the universe.
 Emphasis is placed on the methods of Western philosophers in their responses to these questions.
-(GE 7) Prerequisite: ENG 101 or concurrent envelopment
+(GE 7)

 Prerequisite: ENG 101 or concurrent enrollment